SatoshiumAI/satoshium-us/chronicle/entries/README.md

 A Chronicle Entry is the canonical historical-preservation object of Satoshium Chronicle.

-Each Entry represents a qualifying historical occurrence that Chronicle has determined should be preserved as part of the historical record.
+Each Entry represents one qualifying historical Occurrence that Chronicle has determined should be preserved as part of the historical record.

-Chronicle Entries preserve the occurrence, temporal context, relationships, provenance, and supporting references needed for future historical review while leaving authoritative records under the control of the Suite systems that created them.
+Chronicle Entries preserve the historical representation, temporal context, authoritative references, Sources, Evidence where applicable, Provenance, Relationships, Verification, Validation context, publication lineage, Corrections, and Entry Versions needed for future historical review.

-Entries serve as the foundation of Chronicle's historical record and provide a structured, reviewable, version-aware history that can be verified, corrected, published, maintained, and preserved over time.
+Chronicle preserves history without assuming authority over the underlying actions or records established by another Satoshium Suite institution.

 ---